-Pregnancy centers should not be our focus
+Pregnancy help centers shouldn't be our focus

 “The pro-life movement is like an army.
 Everyone has their own unique role to play!”